 |---|---|---|---|

-| BIOS Flashing | Updating or re-flashing the BIOS firmware | USB drive, BIOS flashing utility, internet access | When the BIOS is corrupted or needs an update to support new hardware |
+| BIOS Flashing | Updating or re-flashing the BIOS firmware. | USB drive, BIOS flashing utility, internet access. | When the BIOS is corrupted or requires updating to support new hardware. |

-| Circuit Tracing | Tracing the flow of electricity through the circuits | Multimeter, schematic diagram (if available) | When troubleshooting short circuits or open circuits |
+| Circuit Tracing | Mapping the flow of electricity through the circuits. | Multimeter, schematic diagram (if available). | Troubleshooting short circuits or open circuits. |

-| Hot Air Rework | Using hot air to remove and install surface-mount components | Hot air rework station, flux | When replacing ICs or other surface-mount components |
+| Hot Air Rework | Removing and installing surface-mount components utilizing heated air. | Hot air rework station, flux. | Replacing ICs or other surface-mount components. |

-| Logic Analysis | Analyzing digital signals on the motherboard | Logic analyzer, probes | When troubleshooting digital communication issues |
+| Logic Analysis | Analyzing digital signals present on the motherboard. | Logic analyzer, probes. | Troubleshooting digital communication malfunctions. |

 When to Say No: Assessing Repair Feasibility and Cost